Gluten induced chronic fatigue

-The use of enzyme supplementation, such as GluteGuard, can help protect you in situations where gluten is inadvertently ingested.
-Supported by decades of clinical science, GluteGuard specifically targets gluten’s toxic peptides, allowing them to be broken down into harmless fragments.
-GluteGuard provides an extra layer of gluten protection to ensure that if the inevitable happens, you won’t be heading into work the next day feeling fatigued and unable to be your best!
+The use of enzyme supplementation, such as GluteGuard, can be helpful as an extra layer of protection against inadvertent gluten ingestion.
+Supported by clinical studies, GluteGuard’s patented enzyme action, caricain, helps minimise the incidence of symptoms experienced as a result of accidental gluten consumption.
+GluteGuard may provide an extra layer of gluten protection to ensure that if the inevitable happens, you won’t be heading into work the next day feeling fatigued and unable to be your best!

 “After eating gluten, I would wake up the following day feeling like I had been hit by a truck.
 I would have a headache and a lot of body pain plus chronic fatigue.
 The first time I took GluteGuard before a potentially gluten-containing meal, I was surprised to find I felt fine, no headache or inflammation or feeling ‘fluey’… This product not only works but also has helped me to identify that my chronic fatigue is actually from a gluten sensitivity” – Mel (verified owner) – December 3, 2016

 Anderson, J 2017, ‘how you can cope with fatigue caused by gluten’, VeryWell, [https://www.verywell.com/fatigue-caused-by-gluten-how-you-can-cope-562318].